supermorphDotTech/Windows-Scripts/README.md

 This PowerShell script searches for the user friendly names of hardware devices.
 So if for instance the event viewer references a device error, it is usually not clear which device that would refer to.
 This script however, will make it clear.

+The search uses likeness, which means you can also just use for a snippet of the hardware ID (i.e. PCI\VEN_1022).